- Global Careers

 Students must complete 4 courses within this program.

 · International Trade Theory (co- or prerequisite Microeconomics)

 · One IDEV constrained economics course from below or another development economics course approved by IDEV

 o Economic Development (SA.320.744)

-Eligible students who pass the waiver exams in these subjects or who pass Macro in Pre-Term must replace those courses with alternate economics courses.
-Many students choose to pursue an International Economics Specialization in one of four areas of economics and therefore use electives to meet these requirements.
+Eligible students who pass the waiver exams in these subjects must replace those courses with alternate economics courses.
+Many students choose to pursue an International Economics Specialization and use alternate economics classes and electives to meet these requirements.
 Students may also choose to specialize in Emerging Markets.